sudheerapte/popcornserver/doc/commands.rst

             \ | /               DEF CON .adj.g c d f h
               h                 DEF CON .adj.h e f g

-We show a sketch of the board positions and adjacencies on the left.
-On the right, we create a UX model state space under ``.adj`` that encodes which positions are adjacent to which others: for example, the first line says that position ``a`` is adjacent to ``b``, ``c``, and ``d``.
+See a sketch of the board positions and adjacencies on the left.
+On the right, we construct a UX model state space under ``.adj`` that encodes which positions are adjacent to which others: for example, the first line says that position ``a`` is adjacent to ``b``, ``c``, and ``d``.